DutchJavaDev/LibreBeats/src/frontend/README.md

 # Liberated Beats — Flutter Frontend

-The cross-platform Flutter client for **LibreBeats**: a dark, Spotify-style music player wired to a self-hosted [Supabase](../backend/) backend for catalog search and real audio streaming (background playback included).
+The cross platform Flutter client for **LibreBeats**, a dark Spotify style music player that streams from one or more self hosted [Supabase](../backend/) backends.

-> **Status:** transitioning from UI prototype to real client.
-Search, streaming playback, media notifications, and playlist (BeatMix) browsing work against Supabase.
-Home, Library, Liked, and Settings still render sample/static data.
+> Status: search, streaming playback (background included), media notifications and beatmix browsing all work against real servers.
+Home, Library and Liked still render sample data.
 See [Feature status](#feature-status).

 ## Quick start